Skip to main content

 Examples

-Configuring this mode in the GCP web console would look like this:
+Configuring this mode in the GCP web console would look like:

 resource "google_compute_firewall" "some-app" {